Let It Snow (song)

 "Let It Snow" is a song co-produced and performed by American contemporary R&B group Boyz II Men, featuring vocals from fellow American contemporary R&B singer Brian McKnight.
 The song was issued as the only official single from the group's first holiday album, Christmas Interpretations (1993).
 Written by McKnight and Boyz II Men member Wanya Morris, it peaked at numbers 32 and 45 on the US Billboard Hot 100 and Cash Box Top 100.
 It is a prequel to the song entitled "Let It Snow '98" by McKnight and themselves, from McKnight's first Christmas album, Bethlehem, which was released five years later.

 Music video

-The official music video for the song was directed by American director Lionel C. Martin.
+The official music video for "Let It Snow" was directed by Lionel C. Martin.